25Ericcheong/dev-daily-journal/README.md

 * Tailwind CSS <br>
 * Express.js

-Still need to connect to Mongo DB with Mongoose.
+Still need to connect to Mongo DB with Mongoose and ensure that a connection is made from the client (frontend) to the server (backend).

-Can follow this guideline https://blog.logrocket.com/mern-stack-tutorial/ and https://blog.logrocket.com/how-to-set-up-node-typescript-express/
+Can follow this guideline https://blog.logrocket.com/mern-stack-tutorial/

 ## Documentation
 ### NPM Related